Wellcome Trust Open Access Policy

 - pay an open access fee and the publisher makes the paper immediately open access at their site, and deposits immediately in Europe PMC (preferred option), or

 - self-archive the peer-reviewed author accepted manuscript in Europe PMC, ensuring it is freely available within six months.
-Library staff can help with this.
+Digital Research staff can help with this.

 NOTE: When a fee is paid, you must select a Creative Commons Attribution licence (CC-BY).
 Please refer to Wellcome Trust's CC-BY FAQ for more information.